OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ![Use of a static encryption key in a production ready application.](Images/Chapters/0x5e/static_encryption_key.png).

 When you have access to the sourcecode, check at least for the following:
-- Check which mechanism is used to store a key: prevail the `AndroidKeyStore` over other solutions.
+- Check which mechanism is used to store a key: prefer the `AndroidKeyStore` over all other solutions.
 - Check if defense in depth mechanisms are used to ensure usage of a TEE.
 For instance: is temporal validity enforced?
-Is hardware security usage evaluated?
+Is hardware security usage evaluated by the code?
 See the [KeyInfo documentation ](https://developer.android.com/reference/android/security/keystore/KeyInfo "KeyInfo") for more details.
+- In case of whitebox cryptography solutions: study their effectiveness or consult a specialist in that area.

 #### Dynamic Analysis